 These plans offer the same rate for the length of the contract period.
 This is different from a variable rate plan, where the electricity rate can vary each month.
 Fixed rates are helpful because they allow homeowners to more easily budget for their power bills.

 Yes, your customers will still have an electric bill if the home is connected to the power grid.
-However, it is possible for the solar system to completely offset all the supply charges for the billing period, which is usually the lion’s share of the bill.
+However, it is possible for the solar system to completely offset all the supply charges for the billing period, which is usually the lion’s share of the electricity bill.

 If your customer lives in an area with net metering, also known as net energy billing, they can be compensated for surplus solar power at the retail rate.
 That means if the home produces an extra 5 kWh of solar power during the day and pulls 5 kWh from the power grid at night, it zeros out.

-If the home generates more electricity during the billing cycle than it consumes, the utility company will bank the surplus solar energy credits.
+If the solar-powered home generates more electricity during the billing cycle than it consumes, the utility company will bank the surplus solar energy credits.
 The customer can then draw down these credits as needed, but they often expire after a year.
 However, some utility companies will pay a lower rate than the retail price for surplus solar energy credits at the end of the year.

-Solar batteries can be helpful to homeowners that live in areas without net metering and other programs.
+Solar batteries can be helpful to homeowners who live in areas without net metering and other programs.
 The battery allows the customer to use solar power even at night when the solar panels have stopped generating renewable energy.

-Electricity Bills Can Provide Vital Information For Solar Installers
+Light Bills Can Provide Vital Information For Solar Installers

 Viewing historical energy bills is a useful first step in assessing a home for solar power.
 It will inform you of how much electricity the home typically uses.
-Viewing an entire year of bills is critical, as energy consumption often varies by the season due to HVAC equipment and household activities.
+Viewing an entire year of light bills is critical, as energy consumption often varies by the season due to HVAC equipment and household activities.
 However, if the homeowner plans to get an electric vehicle and start charging from home, it is wise to factor this into your calculations for sizing the solar system.